 That was actually true.
-Christopher Marlowe had been recruited as a secret agent while at university, and it now appears that he died not at a pub, but at a government safe house, while in the company of other spies and spy-runners.
-His housemates undoubtedly had motive to kill him, especially in a drunken rage, given Marlowe's volatile personality and libertine philosophy.
+Christopher Marlowe had been recruited as a secret agent while at university, and it now appears that he died not at a pub, but at a government safe house, while in the company of other spies and their associates.

 Quote Of The Day